piclas-framework/piclas/docs/documentation/userguide/features-and-models/features-particle-solver.md

 (sec:celllocal-particle-weighting)=
 ### Cell-local Weighting

-An automatic determination of the optimal particle weights in each cell can be performed during a macroscopic restart, starting from a simulation with a defined linear weighting.
+An automatic determination of the optimal particle weights in each cell can be performed during a macroscopic restart (see Section {ref}`sec:macroscopic-restart`), starting from a simulation with constant, radial or linear weighting.
 The process is enabled by

     Part-Weight-Type = cell_local